for South African Citizens Travelling Abroad

 How do I register?

-South African Citizens, both individual and group travellers, should register at the nearest South African Embassy, or South African High Commission, or South African Consulate General or at a South African Consulate abroad (South African Representation Abroad).
+South African Citizens, both individual and group travelers, should register at the nearest South African Embassy, or South African High Commission, or South African Consulate General or at a South African Consulate abroad (South African Representation Abroad).

 Please direct all enquiries regarding the Registration of South African Citizens to the following E-Mail: email@example.com